mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 Here, the objective function $f$ is assumed to be *strongly convex* and has *Lipschitz continuous* gradient.

-A function $f$ is called *strongly convex* eith parameter $\mu > 0$ if and only if
+A function $f$ is called *strongly convex* with parameter $\mu > 0$ if and only if
 $$
   f(tx + (1-t)y) \leq tf(x) + (1-t)f(y) - \frac{1}{2} \mu t(1-t) \| x - y \|^2
 $$
 for all $0 \leq t \leq 1$ and all $x, y \in D$.
-This condition is just the convexity condition with an additional negative quadratic term on the right hand side.
+This condition is just the convexity condition with an additional negative quadratic term on the right-hand side.
 In English, this inequality states that $f$ must be more convex than a quadratic function.
 ```
 steepest descent can be shown to converge linearly in the worst case
 if a sufficiently small step size $\alpha$ is chosen.